City of Norwood Payneham & St Peters

 The City of Norwood Payneham & St Peters is a metropolitan local government area of South Australia.
 It covers the inner eastern suburbs of Adelaide.
 It is divided into five wards: Torrens, Payneham, West Norwood/Kent Town, Kensington (each electing two councillors), and Maylands/Trinity (three councillors).
 The council is based at the historic Norwood Town Hall.
 Comprising the council is a mayor and 13 elected members, who are supported by a chief executive, as well as four general managers and approximately 175 field and inside staff.

 History

 It was established on 1 November 1997 with the amalgamation of the City of Kensington and Norwood, the City of Payneham and the Town of St Peters.
 The original wards at its inception had been East Adelaide and Hackney, Stepney and Maylands, Torrens, Payneham, Trinity, Norwood/Kent Town and Kensington.

 Suburbs

-Councillors
+Council

-The City of Norwood Payneham & St Peters has a directly elected mayor.
+Council consists of 14 elected members comprising a mayor, and 13 ward councillors.
+The council area is divided into six wards.